 One section that seemed particularly intimidating was related to maternal drug use.
 The form distinguished between babies born addicted, babies who had positive toxicology screens at birth, and babies with prenatal drug exposure.
 At our initial licensing, we did not understand the differences.
 We checked “will consider” to each.

-Now, three years later, we are NOT experts by any means but we have learned what works — and what does not — for infants with these birth histories.
+Now, six years later, we are NOT experts by any means but we have learned what works — and what does not — for infants with these birth histories.
 The first few weeks are very challenging; controlling the environment is critical.

 I no longer hesitate to accept newborns with drug addiction.
 We can give them a stable, loving start so they’re prepared to return home when it’s time.